mathiasgrimm/x/README.md

 Lets say you want to debug the Login page of your website while not displaying anything different for a million public users that are currently using your site.

 In general you need a way to say that you are in a debug environment somehow.
-Either by having an alternative entry point or a url switch.
+Either by having an alternative entry point, a url switch or any other way.

 In this case I will assume you have 2 entry points. index.php and index2.php index2.php will allow debug verbosity